dolphindb/api-java/README.md

 - Dictionary

-All keys and values ​​can be retrieved from the dictionary using the functions keys() and values().
-To get its value from a key, you can call get(key).
+The keys and values of a dictionary can be retrieved with functions `keys` and `values`, respectively.
+To get the value for a key, use `get`.

 ```
 public void testDictionary() throws IOException{